 Volunteer events and observances

-Visit Joondalup Volunteer Resource Centre for further information on upcoming celebrations.
+Visit Joondalup Volunteer Resource Centre for further information and opportunities.

 The City would like to thank the partnering organisations for their support with the “Bringing People Together: A Volunteer’s Story” video exhibition, and acknowledge to generous contributions of Volunteering WA and Lotterywest through the National Volunteer Week Grants Program, supporting the launch the exhibition on Monday 17 May.